jennyzhang8800/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 content as being available to learners in each of the enrollment tracks.

-For example, you might provide the same course content to all learners except that for the mid-term and final exams, learners who are in a non-certificate track and learners who are in a certificate track are given different exams.
+For example, you might provide the same course content to all learners except that for the midterm and final exams, learners who are in a non-certificate track and learners who are in a certificate track are given different exams.

 For information about creating differentiated content based on enrollment track,